afifshomali/ObsidianVault/STAT 448/Chapter 4.md

 ## Three-way Anova & other exercises:
 ![[Pasted image 20240213141343.png]]
 ![[Pasted image 20240213141403.png]]
+If the higher order interaction terms are significant then you should include all the lower interaction terms even if they aren't significant.
 ![[Pasted image 20240213141409.png]]
 ![[Pasted image 20240213141415.png]]
 ![[Pasted image 20240213141420.png]]